MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 This procedure describes how to configure advanced settings so that users must justify their reasoning for sending unlabeled content.

-You won't prevent them from sending it, but you'd like to encourage labeling in your organization.

-1. Run PowerShell as an administrator.
+1. On the client machine, run PowerShell as an administrator.

-1. Run the following command to have Outlook display a justification message for your users if they try to send an email without a label:
+1. To have Outlook display a justification message for your users if they try and send an unlabeled email, replace **Global** with the name of your policy, and run:

     ```PowerShell
     Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookUnlabeledCollaborationAction="Justify"}
     ```